 When it comes to winter science activities for kids, sledding provides so many fun ways to learn!

-Sledding is perfect for discussing energy.
+Sledding is perfect for discussing physics and energy.

 As your child sits on their sled at the top of the hill, they have potential energy.

 With a push it suddenly changes to kinetic energy as the sled starts to fly down hill.

 Sledding is also a wonderful opportunity to talk about Newton’s first law of motion.
 This simply states that an object at rest will stay at rest unless acted on by an outside force.